 Mathiesen et al (2003) Positive allosteric modulation of the human metabotropic glutamate receptor 4 (hmGluR4) by SIB-1893 and MPEP.
 Br J Pharmacol 138 1026 PMID: 12684257

 Do you know of a great paper that uses O-Phospho-L-serine from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for O-Phospho-L-serine